filp/oversmash/README.md

   - Correctly identifies the platform and region for each account
 - Ability to retrieve detailed stats for a player, for a given region and platform
   - Includes **all** stats available on playoverwatch.com
+  - Includes the player's current competitive rank
+  - Includes full list of achievements, with details on which the player has completed
   - Stats are retrieved and grouped automatically per career type (quickplay/competitive), hero, and group (e.g combat, awards, etc)
   - Supports new heroes and new types of stats as they're added, no changes required to the code
 - Minimalist and straightforward API that only handles retrieving the data, everything else is up to you